molejar/emLinux/docs/emlinux_vm.md

 ## FAQ

 **Machine does't start if run `vagrant up`:**<br>
-*Sometine it takes longer time to start up the machine and vagrant finish with error.
+*Sometime it takes longer time to start up the machine and vagrant finish with error.
 Just rerun the `vagrant up` command.*
 <br>
 <br>
 **In Windows I'm not able connect to SAMBA share:**<br>